arrow

 • Coverage limits: Travel health insurance for Canadians with higher coverage limits for medical expenses, emergency evacuation, and other benefits tend to cost more.

-• Type of plan: Comprehensive plans covers a wide range of medical services, tend to be more expensive than fixed benefit plans which has specific limit for each treatment.
+• Type of plan: Comprehensive plans cover a wide range of medical services and tend to be more expensive than fixed benefit plans which have specific limits for each treatment.

 • Pre-existing conditions: If you need coverage for pre-existing conditions, you may face higher premiums.